 The fastest way to understand why a coin was created is by reading its white paper.
 A white paper is a document that shows why a cryptocurrency was created, its founders, and the technology used to power the cryptocurrency.

 Researching the history of a cryptocurrency, its use case, and its creators will prevent you from falling for such scams.
 It will also help you decide if the coin is worth investing in.
+Here’s a quick guide on exactly how to do your own crypto research.

 2. Choose a Good Crypto Trading Strategy